asonix/tumblr-themes/theme02/README.md

 This is my second theme.
 As you might be able to tell, I was mostly just trying to mimic the gitlab UI.

-There are three varients out-of-the-box
+There are three varients out-of-the-box:

 ![theme02-1.png](https://raw.githubusercontent.com/asonix/tumblr-themes/master/theme02/theme-02-1.png)

 >Light Varient (default)